Did you know?

 And following a creative glass workshop at the Café Verre Glass Studio in Groot Marico, you’ll know what ‘fusing’ and ‘slumping’ are and you’ll have acquired a skill that not many people have.

-It takes only about 3 hours of creative indulgence to learn how to prepare your glass item for firing in the kiln.
+It takes only about three hours of creative indulgence to learn how to prepare your glass item for firing in the kiln.
 Firing takes 12 hours, so your completed creation will be ready for collection the next morning.

 You could also opt for a mosaic workshop and put your own stamp of originality on a glass mirror or window panel.
 Or take the easy route and buy 1 ready-made!
 The mosaic course takes a whole day.